Will1445/Practice-Projects/README.md

 # Welcome to my practice projects

 These are small, self-contained projects that I work on to further my coding skills across multiple languages.
-Here's an outline of each project:
+Here's an outline of each project

 ## Year 1